 AWS Aurora is a managed relational database service.
-It was purpose built for the AWS cloud to make common relational database engines more performant, reliable, and scale easier.
+It was purpose built for the AWS cloud to make common relational database engines more performant, reliable, and scalable.

 In this interactive diagram we break down the components of the service for you to explore and learn about.